 Richard Whitlock is a visual artist, sculptor, and photographer.
-His photographs and animations have been exhibited widely and are discussed in Afterimage magazine, Photomediations Machine, and in Joanna Zylinska’s Non-human Photography (MIT Press 2017).
+His works have been exhibited widely and his photographic compositions discussed in Afterimage magazine, Photomediations Machine, and Joanna Zylinska’s Non-human Photography (MIT Press 2017).

-He studied at the University of Oxford and at Brighton School of Fine Art.
-He has taught at the International University of Greece, the School of Art and Design of Saint-Étienne in France, and at the American College of Thessaloniki, Greece.
+He studied at the University of Oxford and Brighton School of Fine Art.
+He has taught at the International University of Greece, the Superior School of Art and Design of Saint-Étienne, France, and the American College of Thessaloniki, Greece.
 He lives in Greece.

-2016 Mount Olympus, video projection, International Association for Media and Communication Research conference event, Charles Wilson building, Leicester University, UK.
+(2016) Mount Olympus, International Association for Media and Communication Research conference event, Charles Wilson building, Leicester University, UK.

-2012 The Street, Queens College art department, Klapper Hall, The City University of New York, New York.
+(2012) The Street, Queens College art department, Klapper Hall, The City University of New York, New York, USA.

 (These videos can be seen on Vimeo)

-2017 Light/buoyant Puzzle Sphere, Greek pavilion, 7th Beijing International Art Biennale, National Art Museum of China, Beijing, China.
+(2017) Light/buoyant Puzzle Sphere, Greek pavilion, 7th Beijing Art Biennale, National Museum of China, Beijing, China.

-2008 Standing Wave, Divan Chamber, Palace of the Khans, ‘Captivated by Bakhchisaray’, Bakhchisaray, Crimea, Ukraine.
+(2008) Standing Wave, Divan Hall, Palace of the Khans, ‘Captivated by Bakhchisaray’, Bakhchisaray, Crimea, Ukraine.

-2002 Underground Tower, Moni Lazariston, Festival of Thessaloniki, Greece
+(2002) Underground Tower, Moni Lazariston, Festival of Thessaloniki.

-2002 Sphere, Bissell Library, American College of Thessaloniki, Greece.
+(2002) Sphere, Bissell Library, American College of Thessaloniki.

 ‘Perspective and Memory in Photographic images’, Membrana /4 “Augmented”, Ljubljana, Nov 2018.